ZhiyuanChen/CHANfiG/docs/index.md

 It is also very hard to alter the configurations.
 One needs to navigate and open the right configuration file, make changes, save and exit.
 These had wasted an uncountable[^uncountable] amount of precious time ~~and are no doubt a crime~~.
-Using `argparse` could relieve the burdens to some extent, however, it takes a lot of work to make it compatible with existing config files, and its lack of nesting limits its potential.
+Using `argparse` could relieve the burdens to some extent.
+However, it takes a lot of work to make it compatible with existing config files, and its lack of nesting limits its potential.

 CHANfiG would like to make a change.

-You just run your experiment with arguments, and leave everything else to CHANfiG.
+You just type the alternations in command line, and leave everything else to CHANfiG.

 CHANfiG is highly inspired by [YACS](https://github.com/rbgirshick/yacs).
 Different from the paradigm of YACS(